 In Progressive House:

-Notice how the timbres of individual instruments have changed, and how the tracks sound as a whole.
+Notice how the timbres of individual instruments have changed and how the tracks sound as a whole.
 Of course, music is produced now for all tastes, including music that sounds like it was ten or twenty years ago.
-Writing ‘oldschool’ music on purpose is also fine if you understand what the musical standards were at the time and why you need to do it in the first place.
+Making ‘oldschool’ music on purpose is also fine if you understand what the musical standards were at the time and why you need to do it in the first place.